NYA Grow North Microgrants

 This microgrant will support a self-directed experimentation process within the context of ABfe47 to better understand its theatrical form, which is essential to ABfe47’s development.

 1. Can my project take place outside of North York?

 We encourage you to seek out resources in North York for your project, but yes your project can take place outside of North York.

-4) How does Grow North define a “Qualified Artist”?
+4. How does Grow North define a “Professional Artist”?

-A qualified artist is someone who has developed their craft through formal training and/or equivalent practice; actively practices and pursues their art; may seek payment for their work; and has a history of presentation of their work, whether that be to the public or in post-secondary institutions.
+A professional artist is someone who has developed their craft through formal training and/or equivalent practice; is recognized as such by fellow artists working in the same craft; actively practices and pursues their art; seeks payment for their work; and has a history of public presentation of their work.

 Yes, Grow North will fund 100% of your activity costs.
 You are not expected to have any other sources of funding.

 A strong work plan is detailed and realistic.
 Please make sure to include all the activities that will make your project possible.
 This includes prep, delivery, budget and evaluation.

 8. What criteria is used to evaluate applications?